Amador CASA and CASA of Calaveras County

 For more information regarding the CASA of Calaveras program, please

 contact Fara Roberts at (209) 890-6526 or email to firstname.lastname@example.org.

 Working with Children - A Life Altering Experience

 Para información en Español, por favor llame al (209) 257-1980 x 104.

-Services are made possible through funding provided by the Judicial Council of California, First 5 Calaveras, local organizations, fundraising, and community donations.
+Services are made possible through funding provided by the Judicial Council of California, First 5 Calaveras, the United States Department of Justice, Victims of Crime Act, 2017-VA-GX-0084, American River Bank, local organizations, fundraising, and community donations.